oncleben31/Multisite-Language-Switcher-Theme/README.md

 Set-up Instructions
 -------------------

+Prerequisite: Your Wordpress installtion should use a network and a dedicated folder for each language.
-Install this theme on your network and use this theme for the root blog (which is useless).
+* Install this theme on your network
+* use this theme for the root blog (which is useless if your are compliant with prerequisites )

-TODO
+* Hack it if you have some specificities.

+old TODO list.
+I won't work on it:
 ----
 * use theme option to set the languages and redirect adresses
 * don't use only the prefered language ($Langue[0]), use the others.